 Oh, the Canadian dream.
 No, I’m not referring to a maple-glazed donut and a double-double delivered to your bedside table each morning.
 I’m talking about homeownership.
 It’s true — buying a home is still a right of passage for many Canadians.
 And although we are more welcome to the world of renting than we used to be, the typical reason for opting out or delaying homeownership boils down to cost.

-In fact, according to the Canadian Mortgage and Housing Corporation (CMHC) only 50% of 30-year-olds from the millennial generation own a home in comparison to the 55% of baby boomers who were already in the market by the same age.
-These days, it’s more common for younger Canadians to live in apartments than detached homes.
+In fact, according to the Canadian Mortgage and Housing Corporation (CMHC), only 50% of 30-year-olds from the millennial generation own a home in comparison to the 55% of baby boomers who were already in the market by the same age.
+These days, it’s more common for younger Canadians to live in apartments than in detached homes.
 It’s also more common for those younger adults to still be living with their parents.
 However, we’ve all heard this “millennials can’t afford homes” story many times before.
 It’s nothing new.
 But, you see, because of this narrative, most homebuyers are encouraged to consider their first property purchase as a “starter home” or a way to break into the real estate market.
 This mindset has evolved over the years to encourage us to start small, build equity and then move on when your life starts to change or your family starts to grow.

 Why do Canadian homeowners move so often?